Kingxukai/linux/Documentation/kbuild/makefiles.rst

   Append or modify as required per architecture.

-  Often, the KBUILD_RUSTFLAGS variable depends on the configuration.
+  Often, the woke KBUILD_RUSTFLAGS variable depends on the woke configuration.

   Note that target specification file generation (for ``--target``) is handled in ``scripts/generate_rust_target.rs``.